 You’re stranded on a desert island, what three items would you take with you?

 Hmm… my iphone because I’ll be able to make contact with people on less deserted lands, tweet my adventures, catch up with world news and listen to music; a water bottle so I can carry water around with me as I explore the island and a peach because it’s my favourite fruit and I can plant the seed once I eat it so that I can grow my own tree and never be hungry!

-Diana is an Ambassador for this Year’s People of the Year Awards organised by Rehab.
-To nominate your inspiring person of the year, submit details of your nominee online at www.peopleoftheyear.com or by contacting the People of the Year Office for a nomination form on 01 2057260.
-The closing date for entries is Friday, June 29th and the awards will be broadcast on RTE One on Saturday September 15th.
+Diana is an Ambassador for this year’s People of the Year Awards organised by Rehab.
+Nominate your inspiring person of the year at www.peopleoftheyear.com or by contacting the People of the Year Office for a nomination form on 01 2057260.
+This year, for the first time, people can also make their nominations at www.facebook.com/rehab25.
+The closing date for entries is Friday June 14th, 2013 and the awards will be broadcast on RTE One on Saturday September 14th.